metacpan/metacpan-cpan-extracted/distros/D/Data-Chronicle/README.md

 `cache_writer` and `cache_reader` should be to be able to get/set given data under given key (both of type string). `db_handle` should be capable to store and retrieve data with `category`,`name` in addition to the timestamp of data insertion.
 So it should be able to retrieve data for a specific timestamp, category and name.
 Category, name and data are all string.
 This can easily be achieved by defining a table in you database containing these columns: `timestamp, category, name, value`.

-There are seven important methods this module provides:
+There are nine important methods this module provides:

 * **set** (in Data::Chronicle::Writer):
 Given a category, name and value stores the JSONified value in Redis and PostgreSQL database under "category::name" group and also stores current